Destination | Nepal |

 March-May (Spring)

 In this season, the weather is mild, the rainfall is low, and the trekking conditions are perfect.
-The average daily temperature at high elevations of this region is between 8 to 0 °C. Lower trek regions are warmer that makes the hike quite comfortable.
+The average daily temperature at high elevations in this region is between 8 to 0 °C. Lower trek regions are warmer, which makes the hike quite comfortable.

 The temperature starts rising from mid-March up to mid-May.
 The weather is cool, the skies are clear, and you can enjoy the clearest views of the mountains.